backstage/backstage/plugins/catalog-react/api-report.md

   toggleStarred(entityRef: string): Promise<void>;
 }

-// Warning: (ae-forgotten-export) The symbol "EntityLoadingStatus" needs to be exported by the entry point index.d.ts
-//
 // @public @deprecated (undocumented) export const EntityContext: Context<EntityLoadingStatus>;

-// Warning: (ae-missing-release-tag) "EntityFilter" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type EntityFilter = {
   getCatalogFilters?: () => Record<